 * Click here for rating key

-Hillside Farmacy Restaurant Review: Perhaps the exclamation point for the positive impact of East Austin’s gentrification, the former Hillside Drugstore building (the first black-owned pharmacy in Austin) has been transformed into an eatery that’s honey to the hipster swarms.
-The building (more recently a po’ boy dive) was refurbished by restaurant designers Mickie Spencer, Greg & Jade Mathews.
+Hillside Farmacy Restaurant Review: Perhaps the exclamation point for the positive impact of East Austin’s gentrification, the former Hillside Drugstore building was transformed into an eatery that’s honey to the hipster swarms.
+The structure (more recently a po’ boy dive) was refurbished by restaurant designers Mickie Spencer and Greg and Jade Mathews.
 The motif is set with nineteenth-century pharmacy cabinets and hex-tiled floors and a tin ceiling.
-The play-on-words “Farmacy” refers to the hyper-local focus on ingredients.
+The play-on-words “Farmacy” refers to the hyper-local focus of the ingredients.
 Small plates from chef Sonya Coté, of East Side ShowRoom fame, range from bison tartare dressed with red pepper coulis and a well-placed quail egg to mac ‘n’ cheese (mornay, not cheddar, thank you).
-The raw bar features a range of oyster fights for your appetizer attention.
+The raw bar features a range of oysters.
 For entrées, one can’t help but smile when selecting the soul-warming ratatouille.
 Gourmet sandwiches (like pâté, bacon, goat cheese and arugula on artisan bread) are equally satisfying at lunch, dinner or late-night.
 Where Coté soars in culinary vision, the execution sometimes falls a little short.
-Service can be a bit ambivalent, but that’s par for the course for the hip scene.
-Just embrace it and your belly will thank you.
+Service can be a bit ambivalent, but it coincides with the hipster vibe.
+Brunch is packed (and worth the jostling for seats), so we recommend arriving on the early side.